rice-apps/ftwl2019/README.md

 1. Make sure your code is clean, easily understandable, and formatted properly (run the formatter)
 2. Push your branch to Github

-    `$git push origin <your branch name here>`
+    `$git push`

+3. Follow the instructions on your terminal to finish pushing.
-3. Go to the Github repo on your browser, and click on the Pull Request button
+4. Go to the Github repo on your browser, and click on the Pull Request button
-4. Wait for someone to approve or request changes to your pull request
+5. Wait for someone to approve or request changes to your pull request

 ### Developing Locally